 Virtual power plants, also known as virtual power pools (VPP), are fast becoming a driving force in the power industry, due to rising demand for energy and the global turn to renewables.

 By 2025 there will be 1 billion more people on the planet, all requiring electricity.
 And by 2040, 60 percent of the power generated worldwide will come from renewable sources, almost half of which from wind and solar photovoltaic.
 Much of this solar and wind power will be generated by small-scale producers - individuals, businesses and municipalities.

 As a result, the need is escalating for virtual power plants that combine multiple, geographically dispersed production units into a single optimized entity that can plan and adjust production dynamically and trade intelligently on the energy market.

 Together, they do more and do it better

 A virtual power plant/pool is a collection of power generation sources, energy storage devices and demand-response participants located in a distributed energy grid.

-A Virtual Power Plant (VPP) collects units under a central control system.
-Almost all power generation and storage technologies can be part of a VPP including biogas, biomass, combined heat and power (CHP), wind, solar, hydro, diesel and fossil-fired plants.
+Almost any power generating technology can be in a VPP, including biogas, biomass, combined heat and power (CHP), micro CHP, wind, solar, hydro, power-to-heat, diesel engines and fossil fuel.